martin7x7/Assignment24_1/README.md

   * second, the hyperparameters "max_depth", "min_child_weight", and "gamma" were tuned;
   * third, the hyperparameters "subsample", "colsample_bytree", and "colsample_bylevel" were tuned;
   * fourth, the hyperparameters "reg_alpha" and "reg_lambda" were tuned.
-* The best obtained "XGBRegressor()" model was trained separately in order to retain training process statistics for data analysis.
+* The "XGBRegressor()" model with best hyperparameters was trained separately in order to retain training process statistics for data analysis.

 ---

 #### REPORTING

-* A table of training results was prepared, including information about the model deployed in the Azure system.
+* A table of training results was prepared, including information about the model deployed in the Azure system (table 4 bellow).
 * Several reports showing the most important features were prepared.
 * A report showing the residual distribution was prepared.
-* A report showing residuals as a function of predicted values was prepared.
+* A report showing residuals for all predicted values was prepared.
 * A report showing predicted values versus actual values was prepared.
-* A report showing root mean squared error as a function of boosting iterations was prepared.
+* A report showing root mean squared error after certain number of boosting iterations was prepared.

 ## Results

 #### DATA PREPARE

-* For encoding categorical features, it is much more appropriate to use `CatBoostEncoder()` rather than `OneHotEncoder()`. `CatBoostEncoder()` did not increase the number of features and made it possible to use all features and the largest dataset during model training.
+* For encoding categorical features, it is much more appropriate to use "CatBoostEncoder()" rather than "OneHotEncoder()".
+"CatBoostEncoder()" did not increase the number of features and made it possible to use all features and the largest dataset during model training.
 * The analysis of categorical feature values showed the value distribution for each feature.
 It can be seen that most categorical features have missing values represented as “-” or “-/-”.
 This means that, when describing a single parcel, only a subset of features is used at a time, not all of them.
 It is important that all features are used for model training, not just a few.

 ---

 #### MODEL DEVELOPMENT RESULTS

 * Overall, all tree-based modeling approaches demonstrated good results.
-A comparison of performance metrics is shown in the table below.
+A comparison of performance metrics is shown in the table 4.
+Record with name "Azure model" is added to this list manually.
+It represents the data given by Azure Cloud platform after training a model on the same data.
+Author used metrics given by Auzure as target which must be reached by localy trained models.

 <p align="center">
  <img src=images/training_results.png width=100%/>